00014927/rsschool-cv/cv.md

 #rsschool-cv
 ##Mirjalol Anvarjonov's cv
-** >"Think of yourself as dead.
+Think of yourself as dead.
 You have lived your life.
 Now, take what's left and live it properly. *What doesn't transmit light creates its own darkness?"* M. Aurelius.**
 ##Welcome letter and Contact Details.
 ##Hello, my name is ***Mirjalol Anvarjonov*** and I welcome you to my online CV.
 I hope you'll find this as much enjoyable as I did.
 You can find me via:
 ###Telegram: Influential_Muslim